MathiasMSFT/Azure-Active-Directory/Identity Governance/Workflows/New-Hire.md

 ![image](./images/NewHire_1.png)

 ### Basics info
-- Define the name of this New-Hire employee
+- Define the name of this New-Hire employee workflow
 - Enter a description which help all admins to understand the objective of this workflow

 ![image](./images/NewHire_2.png)